promethivm-labs/Summa-Generativarum/README.md

 **License:** © 2025 PROMETHIVM LLC.
 All Rights Reserved.

 ---
+### About Avery
+I am a Systems Engineer, Metalogical Architect, and Systems Scientist developing new architectures for intelligence, coherence, and transformation across technical and human systems.
+My work integrates formal logic, systems engineering, and AI design into a unified discipline I call Generativity Science — the study of how systems evolve by metabolizing contradiction into possibility.

+I am the creator of the Codex of Generativity and author of the codex, Principia Generativarum, which together work to formalize the Conditions for the Possibility of Everything (CFPE) — a 79-invariant framework linking mathematics, computation, and philosophy into a coherent logic of becoming.
+My applied research manifests in PROMETHIVM LLC, where I design and deploy domain-sovereign architectures that combine symbolic reasoning with operational realism.

+---

 # 🜂 **THE SUMMA GENERATIVARUM**
 ## **PROMETHIVM: A Living Encyclopedia of Generative Logic and Metaformal Science**